 How to plant a container salad garden on your patio, deck or back yard.
 Easy and fun for the kids.
 Have your salad garden right at your kitchen door for easy access to salad ingredients quick.

 This container salad garden is so easy to grow.
-You can plant in one big container like I did or cluster several smaller pots and containers together to fill with home grown salad ingredients.
+You can plant in one big container like I did or cluster several smaller pots and containers together to fill with homegrown salad ingredients.
 Most are super easy to grow.
+Or grow what you like to eat!

 Pin and Share